Choose from three options when viewing performance data in your Apple Search Ads Advanced account

 A dimension is an element of your Apple Search Ads campaign that can be included in a custom report.
 For example, campaign ID or CPT bid.
 Dimensions appear as rows in your custom reports.

-The number of times your ad appeared in App Store search results within the reporting time period.
+The number of times your ad appeared on the App Store within the reporting time period.

 This identifies whether your impression was the result of Search Match or a bidded keyword.